rebeccajopling/solar-energy-calculator/README.md

 #### 2. Geolocation Mapping

-The postcode is converted into precise latitude and longitude coordinates using the Google Geocoding API
+The user's postcode is converted into precise latitude and longitude coordinates using the Postcodes.io API

 #### 3. Solar Irradiance Data

-Location-specific solar irradiance data is fetched from the PVGIS API
+Location-specific solar irradiance data is fetched from the PVGIS API using the coordinates

 #### 4. Solar Output Calculation